moq-wg/moq-transport/draft-lcurley-warp.md

 QUIC supports stream prioritization but does not standardize any mechanisms; see Section 2.3 in {{QUIC}}.
 In order to support prioritization, a QUIC library MUST expose a API to set the priority of each stream.
-This is easy to implement; the next QUIC packet should contain a STREAM frame for the next pending stream in priority order.
+This is relatively easy to implement; the next QUIC packet should contain a STREAM frame for the next pending stream in priority order.

+The sender MUST respect flow control even if means delivering streams out of delivery order.
-It is OPTIONAL to prioritize retransmissions within flow control limits.
+It is OPTIONAL to prioritize retransmissions.

 ## Cancellation
 A QUIC stream MAY be canceled at any point with an error code.